 Since we can’t skip over to the Martineau Bay Resort to relive that night I’ve been working on a coconut creme brulee of my own.
-This recipe is a rich, more dense version of a traditional creme brulée with a tropical flair.
+This recipe is a rich, maple-infused version with just a hint of tropical flair.
 Enjoy!

-- 1/2 cup sucanat (where to buy sucanat)
+- ⅔ cup maple syrup (where to buy maple syrup)

-- 6 tsp shredded unsweetened coconut for sprinkling (where to buy shredded coconut)
+- 6 tsp shredded or flaked coconut for sprinkling